ErickWendel/processing-large-reports-in-the-browser/README.md

 ## About

-This is the examples shown in my live screen about [Multihreading and performance in the browser (pt-br)](https://youtube.com/live/-wXPxJYhZeI?feature=share)
+This is the examples shown in my live screen about [Multithreading and performance in the browser (pt-br)](https://youtube.com/live/-wXPxJYhZeI?feature=share)

 First of all, leave your star 🌟 on this repo.